-Today, March 31 is World Backup Day – a good reminder to check in on how your device backups are looking.
+Today, March 31 is World Backup Day – a good reminder to check in on your device backups.
 Even with Apple’s high-quality products, it’s important to backup regularly.
 No device works flawlessly all the time and there are many scenarios outside of device failure when a backup is crucial like upgrading, accidents, bugs, loss, or theft.
 Let’s look at a variety of ways to backup iPhone, iPad, and Mac with built-in and third-party options, NAS, and more.

-At minimum it’s key to have at least one backup of your important information, but two or more is better.
+At the very minimum, it’s key to have at least one backup of your important information, but two or more copies are ideal.
 And to be fully protected, you want to have at least one backup of your data off-site (with a cloud service, in a bank security box, at a friend’s house, etc.).

 Below we’ll look at a variety of ways to backup all of your Apple devices including free built-in options like iCloud and your Mac as well as more advanced third-party hardware and services.